-To characterize the functional specialization of different clusters, weo identify which cognitive functions best predicted the activation of each individual cluster.
-For each cluster, we selected two sets of fMRI studies: those that showed activation within the cluster (average N = ) and those that did not (average N = ).
-Thus, we were able to determine the extent to which each cognitive function differentiates studies that activated a region from those that did not.
+To characterize the functional specialization of different MFC clusters, we used a machine learning classifier to identify the cognitive states that best predicted the activation of each individual cluster.
+For each cluster individually, we selected two sets of studies: studies that activated the cluster and studies that did not; we then trained a naïve Bayes classifier to differentiate the two sets of studies on the basis of the cognitive concepts discussed within each study.
+From the resulting fitted models, we extracted the log-odds ratio of each cognitive concept given activation of that cluster, revealing the cognitive concepts that best predicted activity for each individual MFC region.

 Across the three coarse functional zones we identified in MFC, we observed distinct patterns of functional specialization, consistent with their divergent patterns of functional co-activation (Figure 6A).
 The posterior zone was strongly and primarily involved with motor function, including gaze and eye movements, consistent with its robust co-activation with primary motor cortex.
 However, activation this region was also predicted by pain processing and cognitive control processes, suggesting this region is not entirely focus on motoric function.
 The middle zone showed a distinct shift away from motor function.
 This zone was primarily associated with various facets of cognitive control (e.g. conflict, working memory, inhibition), but was also predicted by affective processes such as pain, reward and decision-making.
 Overall, the middle zone seemed to be involved with a wide range of cognitive concepts.
 The anterior functional zone showed a distinct shift away from externally oriented processes such as motor function and cognitive control and was strongly associated with affective processes, such as reward and decision-making, as well as social processing.
 This qualitative difference in functional specialization is consistent with the distinct pattern of functional co-activation we observed for the anterior zone in our previous analysis.